What’s Monsha and How Can It Help?

 Stores and applies context at every stage, making future work faster, easier, and more precise.

-Our favorite words for describing Monsha: all-in-one, end-to-end, context-driven, iterative, aligned.
+Our favourite words for describing Monsha: all-in-one, end-to-end, context-driven, iterative, aligned.

 How to Create Teaching Resources Using Monsha